agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 var fullObserve = getFullObserve(observe);
 var transition = worldAndStart.world.transition;

-// TODO Instead of this function, can we just do simulate?
+// TODO_daniel Instead of this function, can we just do simulate?
 // Or else just store the observed sequence somewhere

 var makeTrajectory = function(state) {